Train collision leaves two employees injured in Tennessee - NewsBreak

 COLLEGEDALE, Tenn. ( WATE ) — Two people were injured after a train crash led to a derailment in Collegedale Tuesday afternoon, according to the Chattanooga ABC affiliate WTVC.

-Chattanooga Fire Department posted to Twitter stating that crews responded to a Norfolk Southern freight train collision with a tractor-trailer carrying a 134-foot concrete bridge beam at Apison Pike and University Drive around 12:30 p.m.Panama City man arrested for child solicitation
+Chattanooga Fire Department posted to Twitter stating that crews responded to a Norfolk Southern freight train collision with a tractor-trailer carrying a 134-foot concrete bridge beam at Apison Pike and University Drive around 12:30 p.m.1 dead after shooting near apartment complex in East Knoxville

 In a video posted on social media , the train is seen crashing into the trailer as it was going over the tracks.
 Both the train and trailer were destroyed on impact.

-Two Norfolk Southern employees were taken to the hospital, but the truck driver was not hurt, according to WTVC.ULM pharmacy student accused of selling narcotics on campus; arrested
+Two Norfolk Southern employees were taken to the hospital, but the truck driver was not hurt, according to WTVC.Knoxville teen speaks out at commission meeting following McAlister’s incident with deputies

 Chattanooga Fire said the crews are trying to stop a diesel and lube oil leak from two of the locomotives.